Code-Institute-Submissions/overlay-test/README.md

 * Josie Evans - for testing the website from an optician's point of view and making suggestions on how I could make the website work better for real life users.
 * Rob Beaney - for testing and minor styling suggestions.
 * Harry Smith - Checking use on mobile devices.
 * David Savage - Testing usability.
+* Karen Kelsall - using internet explorer.
 * Matt Rudge - Template for gitpod.io
 * [Code Institute SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME)
 * [Code Institute README Template](https://github.com/Code-Institute-Solutions/readme-template)